PeterDrake/liber_pythonis/level_i/markdown/quant_cat.md

-# Observational Units and Variables: Statistics Start Here
+# Observational Units and Variables

 In statistics we study the characteristics of some sort of object.
 Statisticians call the objects that we study ***units*** or ***observational units***.
 The characteristics of the objects that we study are called ***variables***.